davwheat/GCSE-Revision-Website/src/articles/subjects/english/english-literature/macbeth/characters/malcolm-and-donalbain.md

 ---
-title: "Characters: Malcolm & Donalbain"
+title: "Malcolm & Donalbain"
 date: "2020-01-09"
 description: "Character analyses of Malcolm & Donalbain from Shakespeare's play, Macbeth."
 subject: "english literature"
 subjectGroup: "english"
 topic: "macbeth"
+subtopic: "characters"
 ---

 They are Duncan's sons.
 Malcolm is the eldest, and is therefore heir to the throne after Duncan died.
 This means that he should be the next King of Scotland, not Macbeth.